amirnafisa/amirnafisa.github.io/Content.md

 Food NN is a neural network based project for food image classification.
 It aims to fine tune and ensemble deep neural network architectures in resource constrained environment.

+Resnet-152 and Inception-v3 are used and ensembled based on weighted average of the probabilites obtained from the two models.
+The weight coefficients are computed through hyperparameter tuning.

+Top-1 accuracy of the ensemble is 4% higher and top-5 accuracy is 3% higher than that of the inception model.

 ##Parser